mikeg91/Jamf-Pro-Scripts/README.md

-# Casper_Scripts
+# Jamf Pro Scripts

-Scripts I use in my Casper Suite, feel free to use them in yours.
+Scripts I use in my Jamf Pro, feel free to use them in yours.